mr-internetix/file-sync/README.md

 ## Database configs

-`Just add the Database url in .env file ( I expect that mongo will create the collections automatically if not create manually by creating three collections i.e
+`Just add the Database url in .env file ( I expect that mongo will create the collections automatically if not, create manually by creating three collections i.e
 `
 * users